Purpose

 • Guidance on how to build a portfolio evidencing ongoing accuracy checking

-• The structure of the final assessment in the pharmacy
+• The structure of the final assessment test

 Assessment

-The trainee will have to submit a portfolio of evidence which must include:
+The trainee will have to initially submit a portfolio of evidence on the NPA Learning Academy which must include:

-• Answers to the written assignments and reflective exercises
+• Answers to MCQs, the written assignments and reflective exercises

-The course price allows for up to two attempts at the final assessment.
-Thereafter a reassessment fee of £60 + VAT will be applicable.
+• The course price allows for up to two attempts at the practical final assessment.
+Thereafter a reassessment fee of £60 + VAT will be applicable for a final 2 tests.

 View our blog post for eight top tips on passing your accuracy checking final assessment.